Vorkytaka/instagram-go-scraper/README.md

 If media is carousel, then there will be a list of all media.

-If media is image or video, then there will be only one media, but also, for backward compatibility, media url will be in `MediaURL` field.
+If media is image or video, then there will be only one media, but also, for backward compatibility, media url will be in `media.MediaURL` field.

+### Update data:

 You can update media by call `Update` method:
 ```go